zowe/docs-site/docs/user-guide/installandconfig.md

 * Install the Zowe SMP/E FMID AZWE002 using the JCL members in the REL4 member.
 * Execute the z/OSMF workflow script ZWERF01 contained in the SMP/E FMID AZWE002.

-For more information about the Zowe runtime directory, see Creating a Zowe runtime directory.

 During execution of Zowe, the runtime directory contents are not modified.
 Maintenance or Zowe APAR releases replaces the contents of the runtime directory.

 :::note